-Name of Trainee Date This graduate student intern has completed a total of experience. hours of teaching/research Please check the activities in which the teaching intern l has had supervised experience:

-Writing educational objectives Data Entry Presenting classroom Data Analysis activities/lectures Creating examination guestions Subject Recruitment Grading papers Subject Informed Consent Grading exams Administration of Protocols \\\\ \\\\\ Tutoring individual students Abstract/paper preparation Leading discussion groups \\\\\ Lab meeting participation Individualizing instruction Literature Review (does not count toward research hours) Preparing instructional material Presentation Using educational technology

-- 1. How well was the intern able to seek and accept supervision? \\\\\ Very effectively \\\\\ Satisfactory \\\\\ Below Average - 2.
-How responsible and reliable was this intern in meeting the requirements and obligations of the position?

-Very effectively

-Satisfactory

-Below Average

-- 3. How effectively did this intern work with students? \\\\\ Very effectively \\\\\ Satisfactory \\\\\ Below Average - 4.
-How would you rate this intern as a future higher education instructor?
-Potentially superior \\\\\ Potentially adequate \\\\\ Ineffective - 5.
-Please briefly describe this intern's strengths and weaknesses below:

-Supervisor's Signature Date

-For the Intern: I have reviewed this evaluation with my supervisor.

-Trainee's Signature \\\\\ Date \\\\\
+Name of Trainee Date This graduate student intern has completed a total of experience. hours of teaching/research Please check the activities in which the teaching intern h as had supervised experience: Writing educational objectives Presenting classroom activities/lectures Creating examination questions Grading papers Grading exams Tutoring individual students Leading discussion groups Individualizing instruction Preparing instructional material Using educational technology 1.
+How well was the intern able to seek and accept supervisi Very effectively Satisfactory Be 3.
+How effectively did this intern work with students?
+Very effectively Satisfactory elow Average e requirements and obligations of the elow Average 4.
+How would you rate this intern as a future higher educatio Potentially superior Potentially adequat n instructor?
+5. Please briefly describe this intern's strengths and weaknes Supervisor's Signature For the Intern: I have reviewed this evaluation with my superv Date Trainee's Signature Date